IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 address that was provisioned by the PvD via RA or DHCP.
 Answers received from the DNS server SHOULD only be used on the same PvD.

+PvD-aware applications will be able to select which PvD(s) to use for DNS resolution and connections, which allows them to effectively use multiple Explicit PvDs.
+In order to support non-PvD-aware applications, however, PvD-aware hosts SHOULD ensure that non-PvD-aware name resolution APIs like "getaddrinfo" only use resolvers from a single PvD for each query.
+More discussion is provided in Section 5.2.1 of {{?RFC7556}}.

 Maintaining the correct usage of DNS within PvDs avoids various practical errors, such as: